OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/log-analytics/log-analytics-azure-vm-extension.md

     "adminUsername": {
       "type": "string",
       "metadata": {
-        "description": "Username for hello Virtual Machine."
+        "description": "Username for the Virtual Machine."
       }
     },
     "adminPassword": {
       "type": "securestring",
       "metadata": {
-        "description": "Password for hello Virtual Machine."
+        "description": "Password for the Virtual Machine."
       }
     },
     "dnsLabelPrefix": {
        "type": "string",
        "metadata": {
-          "description": "DNS Label for hello Public IP.
+          "description": "DNS Label for the Public IP.
 Must be lowercase.
-It should match with hello following regular expression: ^[a-z][a-z0-9-]{1,61}[a-z0-9]$ or it will raise an error."
+It should match with the following regular expression: ^[a-z][a-z0-9-]{1,61}[a-z0-9]$ or it will raise an error."
        }
     },
     "workspaceId": {